 Line25 is reader supported.
 At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site.
 Learn more

 Technologies like React and Vue aside, there is a wide range of free and relatively easy to implement Javascript effects.
-Interactive JS effects and libraries that are widely available can, with a minimal amount of effort and coding knowledge, add a good level of interactivity to your site.

 There is very much a trend in website design towards interactivity and animation.
 Using these free Javascript effects can help you animate and make your static site interactive, without necessarily having to go down a website redesign or re-development route.